 Adobe Acrobat is a must have for every prepress professional.
 Acrobat Professional is a suite of programs which includes an application called Distiller.
 Distiller really is a RIP so you can send your troublesome page to Distiller and double check whether it can handle your file.
 If this is the case, Distiller will convert the PostScript data into a PDF-file.
 This is still kind of a PostScript file but structured in a different, more robust format.
-This PDF can then be opened in Acrobat to preview the content on screen.
+This PDF can then be opened in Acrobat to preview the content on a screen.
 You can also make small corrections to the file and either print it or export it back to PostScript.

 Ghostscript is a freeware PostScript RIP.
 It can RIP to screen, to a TIFF file or convert the file to another format like an EPS-file.
 It is available for Mac, PC, and Unix.
 I haven’t tried the Unix version, but the PC version is faster and more reliable that its Macintosh counterpart.

 WYSIWYG PostScript editors